sharvan9515/datascience_automation/README.md

 ## Features
 - Upload your own CSV dataset
 - Select the target column
-- Set patience (early stopping rounds)
+- Set patience (number of rounds without improvement before stopping; default 20)
 - Run the pipeline with a single click
 - View the final model score (accuracy or F1)
 - Download or copy the final assembled code for reproducibility